Kan man älska nå'n på avstånd?

-"Kan man älska nå'n på avstånd" is a song written by Karin Hemmingsson and Tommy Andersson, and recorded by Swedish dansband Vikingarna on the band's album Kramgoa låtar 1998 from the within the album title mentioned year.
-The song was originally played at Ragnar Dahlberg's TV program "På turné" on 1 July 1998.
-Vikingarna also performed the song at Leif "Loket" Olsson's TV program "Bingolotto" that year.
+"Kan man älska nå'n på avstånd?" is a song written by Karin Hemmingsson and Tommy Andersson, and recorded by Swedish dansband Vikingarna on the band's album Kramgoa låtar 1998 from the within the album title mentioned year.
+The song was originally played at Ragnar Dahlberg's TV program På turné on 1 July 1998.
+Vikingarna also performed the song at Leif "Loket" Olsson's TV program Bingolotto on 24 October the same year.

-The song lyrics deals with loving someone at a long distance, between two places where a car travel lasts several ours.
+The song lyrics deals with loving someone at a long distance, between two places where a car travel lasts several hours.

 Charts

-The song was on the EP "Premiär", peaking at 35th place at the Swedish single chart.
+Kan man älska nå'n på avstånd? peaked at 35th place at the Swedish single chart.
 The song was at Svensktoppen during the years of 1998 and 1999, peaking during the 25 first times.
 On 8 August 1998 the song, debuting, directly topped the chart.
 On 30 January 1999 the song had been kicked down to the second place.
 On 24 April 1999, the song had been knocked out from the chart.